 - 1½ cups wild rice

 - 4 acorn squash

 - 1 bunch kale

 - 4 ounces crumbled feta cheese

 - Pre-heat oven to 450°F.

-- In a medium pot, add 1 ½ cups wild rice and 4½ cups water, and a few pinches kosher salt; bring to a boil, then simmer for about 45 minutes until tender.
+- In a medium pot, add 1 ½ cups wild rice, 4½ cups water, and a few pinches kosher salt; bring to a boil, then simmer for about 45 minutes until tender.
 Drain any remaining liquid from the pot.

 - Meanwhile, chop each of the acorn squash in half and then into quarters.
 Using a spoon, scrape out the seeds.
 Line a baking sheet with parchment paper.
 Place the squash on the sheet and drizzle with olive oil on the cut sides; sprinkle with kosher salt and pepper.
 Turn cut side down on the sheet and roast until tender, about 40 minutes.

 - While the squash roasts, mince 3 cloves garlic and 1 shallot.
 Remove the stems from the kale, then cut the leaves into thin strips (chiffonade).
 In a large skillet, heat 1 to 1½ tablespoons olive oil; add garlic and shallot and saute for a 2 to 3 minutes until the shallots are soft.
 Then add the kale and saute for about 2 to 3 additional minutes until the kale is tender and bright green.
 Turn off the heat and stir in the rice, 2 tablespoons olive oil, 1 teaspoon kosher salt, and fresh ground black pepper.
 Taste, and adjust seasonings if desired.

 - Chop the pistachios.